-The Mountain Biking world has come a long way, especially so in recent years where the introduction of competing standards and technologies has made things incredibly exciting for riders (if also a bit confusing).
+The Mountain Biking world has come a long way.
+Especially, in recent years, the introduction of competing standards and technologies has made things incredibly exciting for riders (if also a bit confusing).

 The introduction of 29ers (29” wheels) caused a stir in a world where there was previously only one wheel size on offer.
-Those in the 26” camp scoffed at these ‘ridiculous’ sized wheels – saying there was no need for a larger diameter wheel – but the results spoke for themselves and the faster, smoother wheel all but killed off the 26” wheel standard.
+Those in the 26” camp scoffed at these ‘ridiculous’ sized wheels.
+They said that there was no need for a larger diameter wheel.
+However, the results spoke for themselves and the faster, smoother wheel all but killed off the 26” wheel standard.

 Later, 650b (27.5”) came out to offer a middle ground between the older 26” wheels and the newer 29ers.
-To give much of the rollover capability of a 29er with the agility of a 26er was the aim and this standard has now largely taken over as the preferred diameter.
+To give much of the rollover capability of a 29er with the agility of a 26er was the aim.
+Since then, this standard has now largely taken over as the preferred diameter.

 Confounding things further, bizarre things called Fat Bikes then started to emerge.
 Designed to tackle the harshest of terrain, these monster bikes had giant 4” wide or greater tyres to chew up dirt, sand and snow.
-Offering unparalleled grip, these beasts started to infiltrate the wider mountain biking community with their out and out silliness and confidence inspiring grip that opened up previously unrideable terrain.
+Offering unparalleled grip, these beasts started to infiltrate the wider mountain biking community with their out and out silliness.
+Moreover, the confidence-inspiring grip opened up previously unrideable terrain.

-All of these standards offer their own advantages and disadvantages so it can be tough to find the right bike for you.
-If only there was some way to take the best of each and combine it into a single platform…
+All of these standards offer their own advantages and disadvantages.
+So, it can be tough to find the right bike for you.
+If only there was some way to make the best of each and combine it into a single platform…

 Is there a way to get the best of all worlds – good rolling speed, crazy amounts of traction and a nimble feel on the trails?
 The answer is the Plus bike.
-This new standard is quickly being adopted by all the major component manufacturers and major brands now all offer Plus bikes in their ranges.
+This new standard is quickly being adopted by all the major component manufacturers.
+At the same time, major brands now all offer Plus bikes in their ranges.
 Plus is here to stay.

-Simply put, Plus sized bikes run bigger tyres with higher volume that give great traction for climbing trails and then running fast, technical descents.
-The bigger wheels also soak up the bumps and forgive less-than-perfect technique so you don’t need to carry as much suspension.
+Simply put, Plus sized bikes run bigger tyres with higher volume that give great traction for climbing trails.
+Then they can run fast, technical descents.
+The bigger wheels also soak up the bumps and forgive less-than-perfect technique, so you don’t need to carry as much suspension.
 These bigger tyres mean wider rims, wider rear triangle for clearance, wider hubs, wider fork and wider cranks to keep the chain line.

 So, what is the difference between a 27.5 and 29+ bike?